nsoft/jesterj/code/ingest/licenses/Apache-2.0/jctools-core-3.1.0/README.txt

 Copy of Notice File
 -------------------
-There is no Notice file for this version of jctools
+There is no Notice file for this version of jctools-core

 This was verified at: